agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wp-carousel-free/readme.txt

 == Changelog ==

+= 2.4.10 – Aug 29, 2022 =
+* Fix: WP Carousel does not works properly inside tab content of WP Tabs Pro.
+* Removed: Unused codes and assets from the plugin.

 = 2.4.9 – Aug 01, 2022 =
 * Fix: The export option does not work properly along with the WP Debugging plugin.